theacodes/blog.thea.codes/srcs/building-a-stateless-api-proxy.md

 ![GitHub Token Scopes](../static/github_token_scopes.gif)

-Going back to our examples about wanting just read-only access to public and private Gists, you'll notice that GitHub just gives you a single "Gists" permission that grants read **and write** access.
+Going back to the example about wanting just read-only access to public and private Gists, you'll notice that GitHub just gives you a single "Gists" permission that grants read **and write** access.
 No good.

-So what we really want is a token that can *read* but not *write* gists.
+So what I really want is a token that can *read* but not *write* gists.
 The proxy can issue its own token.
 It can keep track of the fact that the token is only allowed to *read* Gists and not write them.
 When it gets a request for the GitHub API it can check permissions before forwarding them.
-Something like:
+Something like (in pseudocode):

 ```python
 token_permissions = get_token_permissions(request.token)